autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 #### Management

-To complete the recommended training objectives after this solutin is deployed, you can either RDP to the AZRDEV##01 jump VM or use the Azure portal.
+To complete the recommended training objectives after this solution is deployed, you can either RDP to the AZRDEV##01 jump VM or use the Azure portal.

 ## Notes